 Since time value of money is a matter of interest rates within the financial system, its relation to the real economy is often neglected.
 However, it’s real purchasing power that should matter most to retail banking clients.

 As of writing this article in November 2022, the US and the EU are experiencing a period of financial repression[2].
 During normal economic times the real interest rate, which is defined as the difference between nominal interest and inflation, is positive.
 Without real interest, incentives for lending and saving are lacking.
 Therefore, financial markets should naturally adjust interest rates to top inflation.
-And politics are repressive if they don’t allow this to happen.
+And politics are financially repressive if they don’t allow this to happen.

 References